Forensic nursing: History

-Forensic nursing developed in response to concerns in the 1980s regarding the treatment of patients with crime-related injuries and the proper handling of evidence.
-Globally, the development of general clinical forensic medicine and the forensic nursing have progressed at different speeds, with one preceding the other on a country-by-country basis.
-Founded in 1992, the International Association of Forensic Nurses is the primary professional association for forensic nursing, which as of 2019 included 4,400 members in 25 countries.
+Forensic nursing in the United States developed in response to concerns in the 1970s regarding the treatment of patients with crime-related injuries and the proper handling of evidence.
+Globally, the development of general clinical forensic medicine and forensic nursing have progressed at different speeds, with one preceding the other on a country-by-country basis.
+Founded in 1992, the International Association of Forensic Nurses is the first professional association for forensic nurses.
+Other organizations support forensic nurses globally, including End Violence Against Women, International, the American Academy of Forensic Sciences - Forensic Nursing Science Section (2023), and the Academy of Forensic Nursing (2018).